Gauḍa (city): Preservation

 The Kotwali Gate marks the border between Bangladesh and India.

 The Archaeological Survey of India and the Department of Archaeology in Bangladesh are responsible for preserving heritage structures in the area.
-The Bangladeshi Archaeology Department has carried out several projects in both the Bangladeshi and Indian sides of Gauda.
+The Bangladeshi Archaeology Department has carried out several projects on both the Bangladeshi and Indian sides of Gauda.

-The Indian archaeological survey is also carrying out excavations of a mound about a kilometre from the Chikha building within the Baisgaji Wall where remains of a palace are turning up.
-A permanent artefact and photographic exhibition highlighting the major monuments of Gour and the restoration work is undertaken by the ASI is being held at the Metcalfe Hall, Kolkata.
+The Indian archaeological survey is also carrying out excavations of a mound about a kilometre from the Chikha building within the Baisgaji Wall, where remains of a palace are turning up.
+A permanent artifact and photographic exhibition highlighting the major monuments of Gour and the restoration work undertaken by the ASI is being held at the Metcalfe Hall, Kolkata.
 Among the exhibits are also some fine specimens of brick moulding and glazed tiles from Gour.

 Transport

 Bus and rail transport are available from Kolkata to Malda town.
 The nearest railway station is Gour Malda.
-Although, it is desirable to visit Gauda via Malda Town railway station.
+It is desirable to visit Gauda via Malda Town railway station.
 Gauda can be accessed through the Sonamosjid checkpoint on the Bangladesh-India border.
 The checkpoint is located near the Choto Sona Mosque in Chapai Nawabganj district, Bangladesh.